 6. Quarantine yourself.

-This can be cost-prohibitive, but on a trip many years ago, a friend got pretty sick, and we shared the cost of an extra hotel room.
+This can be cost-prohibitive, but on a trip many years ago, a friend got pretty sick, and the rest of us shared the cost of an extra hotel room.
 After a rough night’s sleep, our friend had gotten through the worst of the illness by check-out the next day, and we all felt it was money well spent.

 If a separate room isn’t possible or practical, stake out a portion of your shared room and make it your own, with no overflow of stuff to or from the space.